rototor/pdfbox-graphics2d/README.md

 ## Changes

-Version 0.30 (to be released):
+Version 0.30:
 - Clip invalid miter limit values [#29](https://github.com/rototor/pdfbox-graphics2d/issues/29).
   Thanks to @kiwiwings for reporting this.
 - Added a new module for extended-tests.
 This module will contains tests with 3rdparty library which by themself depend on pdfbox-graphics2d.
 It also now contains a new class DebugCodeGeneratingGraphics2d (by @kiwiwings) which helps creating isolated testcases.
+- Upgrade to PDFBox 2.0.22

 Version 0.29:
 - Fix a bug where the AlphaComposite alpha value would be mixed with a color alpha value when drawing